dcrodman/archon/README.md

 # Archon

-Private server implementation for Sega's Phantasy Star Online Blue Burst.
+Private server implementation for Phantasy Star Online Blue Burst by SEGA.

+The goal of the Archon project is to build a modern, easy-to-use, customizable, and high-performing PSOBB server that can be run across multiple platforms with little setup overhead.
+The project is currently in development and changing rapidly while I piece together the PSO protocol and develop a core architecture.

 Credit is due to the authors of [Tethealla](http://pioneer2.net), [Sylverant](http://sylverant.net), and [Newserv](http://www.fuzziqersoftware.com), whose servers I'm studying as I write Archon.

-The goal of this project is to build a configurable, high-performing, and scalable PSOBB server that can be run across multiple platforms with little setup overhead.
-The project is currently in development and changing rapidly while I piece together the PSO protocol and develop a core architecture.

 Forks, bug fixes, issue reports, explanations of some of the client's bizarre behavior, etc. are more than welcome!
 I try to keep the development pretty open but if you have